adaofeliz/image-to-text-app/README.md

-# Image to Text API
+# ScanGenAI API

 A FastAPI-based REST API service that converts images to text using OCR (Optical Character Recognition) powered by PaddleOCR.

 ## Features

 - 🖼️ **Image to Text Conversion**: Upload images and extract text using advanced OCR
+- 📄 **RAG with PDF**: Upload PDFs and query them using Retrieval-Augmented Generation with vector search
 - 🔐 **Authentication System**: JWT-based authentication with PostgreSQL
 - 👤 **User Management**: Register, login, email verification, and token refresh
 - 🔒 **Protected Routes**: Secure endpoints with token-based authentication